WORLDS BEST PRACTICE

 - should have variation in colour, texture, and pattern: help children “see” the colours, tones, and hues; help children “feel” the texture, the similarities and the differences

 - should be presented in an artistic manner: it should be aesthetically pleasing to look at; it should invite you to touch and admire; it should inspire

 - should be revisited throughout many projects to help children see the possibilities

 For further reading, please follow this link: http://en.wikipedia.org/wiki/Reggio_Emilia_approach

 A Creative Spirit may be the Best Investment in Your Child’s Future

 Successful adults are often those with the greatest problem solving abilities.
-More often than not this requires a measure of persistence, which can be learned, and when combined with creativity produces exceptionally positive results.
-Our in-house method focuses on this right brain development, not merely on learning, but on learning how to learn through creativity and persistence.
+More often than not this requires a measure of persistence and adaption, which can be learned, and when combined in a creative way produces exceptionally positive results.
+Our in-house method focuses on this right brain development, not merely on learning, but on learning how to learn through creative play, adaption and persistence.
 It’s the new kind of “Teach a Man to Fish” scenario which is so important in Early Childhood Education.
-We believe that the age of “Left Brain Dominance” is now well behind us and that the future will belong to those adults who have creative and emphatic Right Brain abilities.
+We believe that the age of “Left Brain Dominance” is now well and truly behind us and that the future will belong to those adults who have creative and emphatic Right Brain abilities.
 With up to 80% of your child’s personality being formed in these vital early years, now may be your very best opportunity to make such a positive difference at this critical time.